Kitchen on a Budget: How to Have a Functional Kitchen at a Low Cost

-Hello Berliners, like many of you know, it's already hard enough to find a flat in Berlin, and to the surprise of some of us, flats in Berlin don't always come with a kitchen...
+Like many of you know, it's already hard enough to find a flat in cities like Berlin and Hamburg, and to the surprise of some of us, flats here don't always come with a kitchen...

 If you're flat hunting, you've probably already weighed up the cost of buying a new kitchen and found out they're quite expensive.
 After the plumbing, electrical work, mechanical requirements as well as the other extra costs you're left with the feeling that you have to break the bank to get a new one.